Alexander Butterfield: July 13 questioning

 The critical line of questioning was conducted by Donald Sanders.
 Armstrong had given a copy of Buzhardt's report to Butterfield; now Sanders asked if the quotations in it might have come from notes.
 Butterfield said no, that the quotations were too detailed.
 In addition, Butterfield said that neither staff nor the president kept notes of one-on-one private meetings with Nixon.
 When asked where the quotations might have come from, Butterfield said he did not know.
 Then Sanders asked if there was any validity to John Dean's hypothesis that the White House had taped conversations in the Oval Office.
 Butterfield replied, "I was wondering if someone would ask that.
 There is tape in the Oval Office."
 Butterfield then told the investigators that, while he had hoped that no one would ask about the taping system, he had previously decided he would disclose its existence if asked a direct question.
 Butterfield then testified extensively about when the taping system was installed and how it worked, telling the staff members, "Everything was taped... as long as the President was in attendance.
 There was not so much as a hint that something should not be taped."
 Butterfield later said that he assumed the committee knew about the taping system, since they had already interviewed Haldeman and Higby.

-All present recognized the significance of this disclosure, and, as former political adviser to President Gerald Ford James M. Cannon put it, "Watergate was transformed".
+All present recognized the significance of this disclosure, and, as former political adviser to U.S. President Gerald Ford, James M. Cannon put it, "Watergate was transformed".
 Butterfield's testimony lasted from 2 p.m. to 6:30 p.m.
 The four investigators swore themselves to secrecy and agreed to tell only the Chief Counsel and Chief Minority Counsel to the Senate Watergate Committee.
 Chief Counsel Samuel Dash says he immediately informed his subordinate, Deputy Chief Counsel Rufus L. Edmisten, and then Democratic Senator Sam Ervin, chairman of the committee.
 Both Ervin and Dash realized how important it was politically to have had a Republican uncover the taping system.
 That same night, Ervin asked Dash to have Butterfield testify on Monday, July 16.